 Section 2.
 The Directors may call special Meetings of Members and shall do so upon written demand of at least twenty percentum (20%) of the Members.

 Section 1.
 The business and affairs of the Cooperative shall be managed by a Board of seven (7) Directors who must be Members of the Cooperative.
 Commencing with the Annual Meeting of the members to be held in the year 2005, the number of directors shall be increased from seven (7) to eight (8), and the business and affairs of the Cooperative shall thereafter be managed by a Board of eight (8) directors who must be members of the Cooperative.
+Beginning with the Annual Meeting of the members to be held in the year 2022, the number of directors shall be increased from eight (8) to nine (9).
 A Director who has been elected to three consecutive terms as a Director shall not be eligible for election to a fourth consecutive term as a Director, but shall again be eligible for election as a Director one year from the expiration of said Director’s third consecutive term as a Director.
 Completion of an unexpired term shall not be considered a term for purposes of this Section.

 Section 2.
 Prior to the Annual Meeting of members to be held in the year 2005, the election of directors shall be by districts, with the districts described as follows: